How to Choose a Manual Wheelchair

 Also nicknamed "companion chairs" or "rollabouts", transport wheelchairs consist of a folding frame and 4 caster wheels.
 They are designed to be pushed by an attendant or companion.
 Brake controls are located within the attendant's reach and depending on the manufacturer and model may be located on or near the push handles, or controlled at the rear wheel by foot.
 These wheelchairs are an excellent choice to transport patients who may not need a wheelchair fulltime.

-Standard wheelchairs are some of the most affordable wheelchairs sized to fit average people up to 300 pounds.
+Basic wheelchairs are some of the most affordable wheelchairs sized to fit average people up to 300 pounds.
 These chairs are made of sturdy materials for durability, generally weigh between 38 and 42 pounds and fold when they are not in use.
-A Standard Wheelchair can be self-propelled when your energy level is high, or be pushed by an attendant when energy is low.
+A Basic Wheelchair can be self-propelled when your energy level is high, or be pushed by an attendant when energy is low.
 This is a good basic chair solidly constructed with common components meeting federal regulations.

 Lightweight wheelchairs can accommodate a person up to 300 pounds, but the chairs weigh between 27 and 37 pounds making it easy to push and transport.
 Customizable options like quick-release tires, upholstery, colors and more.
 Ideal for fulltime use because they are lighter than standard chairs alleviating stress and discomfort while self-propelling.
 This category of wheelchair provides more options in seating sizes and features to accommodate your specific needs.